Introduction

 Q: If I block someone in Google Chat, does it block them in Gmail too?

-Not automatically.
+A: Not automatically.
 Blocking in Google Chat doesn’t block email access.
 You need to block them separately in Gmail.

 Q: Will they know I’ve tried to message them after blocking?